-- Identification of assets in relation to sectors, countries, transversal subjects (like fight against climate change or biodiversity preservation) or to the size of enterprises (SMEs) that can be expected to have at least one positive impact on one of the pillars of sustainable development. - Evaluation is the assessment of the impacts of the asset identified and their materiality against recognized international standards (e.g., Equator Principles).
-It is carried out by Environmental and

-Social (E&S) specialists.
-This assessment considers a minimum of 17 types of impacts: 9 social, 7 environmental and 1 economic.
-Both potential negative and positive impacts are evaluated.

-Action sets mitigation and/ or offset plans for negative impacts and estimates the E&S benefits.
+- Identification of assets in relation to sector, country, transversal subjects (like fight against Climate change or Biodiversity preservation) or to the size of the enterprises (SMEs) that can be anticipated as having at least one positive impact on one of the pillars of sustainable development. - Evaluation is the assessment of the impacts of the asset considered and their materiality against recognized international standards (Equator Principles, etc).
+It is carried out by environmental and social specialists.
+This assessment takes in consideration a minimum of 17 types of impacts: 9 social, 7 environmental and 1 economic.
+Both potential negative and positive impacts are evaluated. - Action sets mitigation and/ or offset plans for negative impacts and estimates the Environment and Social (E&S) benefits.